 To achieve ultimate success with weight loss, your body must burn more calories than your caloric intake continually in the long run.
 And the key to success is metabolism.
 You need to trigger your metabolism to burn calories at all times.

-Simply put, the more boost up your metabolism, the more calories you can burn.
+Simply put, the greater your metabolism increases, the more calories you can burn.

 Regular exercise is a proven way to increase your metabolism effectively.
 Eating virgin coconut oil can further elevate your metabolic activity due to its plentiful MCFAs.

-MCFA (medium-chain fatty acid — aka MCT - medium-chain triglyceride) is the health-promoting saturated fat found in coconut oil which reacts differently from other saturated fats coming from animals.
+MCFA (medium-chain fatty acid) is the health-promoting saturated fat found in coconut oil which reacts differently from other saturated fats coming from animals.
 MCFAs travel along the bloodstream straight to the liver, where they're immediately processed and converted into energy, just like carbohydrate.

 Let me show you the math:

 Let's say your daily meal intake contains 60 grams of dietary fat.
-If the dietary fat is not coconut oil (or palm oil), then the amount of fat you would consume per day is 60 x 9.4 = 564 calories.
+If the dietary fat is not coconut oil, then the amount of fat you would consume per day is 60 x 9.4 = 564 calories.

 Changing to coconut oil, your daily fat intake becomes 60 x 8.62 = 517.2 calories.
 That's a reduction of 46.8 calories per day, In other words, you can easily lower your calorie intake by 1404 calories a month by simply switching to the healthier virgin coconut oil.
 That's amazing!